yeisonmontoya1815/Special-Topics-in-Data-Analytics/README.md

 ## Seminar 1
-Structured Data Mining - Random Forest Algorithm
+Structured Data Mining - Random Forest Algorithm: Random Forest is an ensemble learning algorithm that combines the strength of multiple decision trees to enhance the overall predictive accuracy and robustness of the model.
+It falls under the category of supervised machine learning and is utilized for both classification and regression tasks.

 ## Seminar 2
-Hyperlink-Induced Topic Search (HITS), also known as the Hubs and Authorities algorithm, is a link analysis algorithm that assigns two scores to each page: Hub score and Authority score.
+Unstructured Data Mining (web mining) - Hyperlink-Induced Topic Search (HITS), also known as the Hubs and Authorities algorithm, is a link analysis algorithm that assigns two scores to each page: Hub score and Authority score.
 It evaluates the importance of web pages based on the structure of the hyperlink graph.